JaneliaSciComp/neuronbridge-data/janelia-neuronbridge-data/DATA_NOTES.md

 ## Data Version 3.9.0 (TBD)

-We added matches for brain Omnibus Broad stable split data set:
+**New LM Split-GAL4 data sets**

+In this data release we have added the stable splits from [FlyLight Split-GAL4 Omnibus Broad release](https://doi.org/10.1101/2024.01.09.574419).
-* Brain: 222526 (140435)
+* Brain: 213176 (135693)
+* VNC: 172765(78086)

-The gradient scores for all the Omnibus Broad brain samples was computed using a 10px ZGap
+The gradient scores for all the Omnibus Broad brain samples was computed using a 10px ZGap.
+Also the for Brain stable splits we used a new more strict filter which eliminated a lot more MIPs compared to the VNC stable splits for which we still used the old filter.

 ## Data Version 3.8.1 (released on 2025-11-07)